sandstreamdev/std/array/README.md

 ## Questions

-- How to check an array length?
+- How to check an array's length?
+- How to compute an array's length?
-- How to check the size of the array?
+- How to check the size of an array?
-- How to check the number of elements in the array?
+- How to check the number of elements in an array?

 # lengthDiffers